nuagenetworks/monolithe/README.md

 Monolithe is a Python toolset that can transform a set a specification to something else, like a sdk or a documentation.

-It provides the `monogen-sdk` command that will transform the specification into the specified language.
+It provides the `monogen` command that will transform the specification into the specified language.

 The specifications are a set of files containing json data describing one object per file, its properties and their characteristics, and its position in the api hierarchy.